Kunull/Blog/blog/2024-03-19-icca-review.md

 ## Passing requirements

-For passing the required grade is 75% which is further divided as follows:
+For passing the overall required grade is 75% which is further divided as follows:

 ### Theory